Bonnie McKee: 2004–2005: Career beginnings and Trouble

-McKee was wrote songs and performed in the Seattle area when she was 15.
+McKee wrote songs and performed in the Seattle area when she was 15.
 Her demo tape which was raw got to Colin Filkow, an ex-Priority Records label executive.
 Filkow recognized that she was a rare talent and signed her to his management company, Platinum Partners Artist Management in Beverly Hills.
 He flew her to Los Angeles and welcomed her into his family; she was only 17 at the time.
 He inspired her to sing and write songs and to trust her instincts.
 Filkow took Bonnie's demo to dozens of labels, publishers, agents, and entertainment lawyers.
-After more than a year, Filkow signed Bonnie to Warner Brothers Records in one of the most lucrative signings ever for a new artist.
+After more than a year, Filkow signed Bonnie to Warner Bros.
+Records in one of the most lucrative signings ever for a new artist.

 Her debut album Trouble was recorded across a period of two years by producers Bob Power and Rob Cavallo, and commercially released on September 28, 2004.
-Reprise was unsure on how to sell McKee, so the label settled a partnership with internet radio website LAUNCHcast, which would promote the lead single "Somebody".
-"Somebody" soon became one of the most played tracks on the website, and its popularity with young females led to a strategy where McKee would be a subversive alternative to the teen pop demographic.
+Reprise Records was unsure on how to sell McKee, so the label settled a partnership with internet radio website LAUNCHcast, which would promote the lead single "Somebody".
+"Somebody" soon became one of the most played tracks on the website, and its popularity with young female audiences led to a strategy positioning McKee as a subversive alternative to the teen pop demographic.
 "Somebody" was performed on Jimmy Kimmel Live!, included in the motion picture Win a Date with Tad Hamilton!, and had a music video featured on MTV's Buzzworthy and VH1's You Oughta Know.
 Trouble received positive reviews in Blender, Nylon, The Los Angeles Times, and Teen People, but was commercially unsuccessful.
 McKee spoke about the album being unsuccessful, saying, "It was devastating when the album didn't happen," she said.
 "I realized there are so many steps from getting a deal to having a hit... and I didn't get there.
 It was a huge letdown."
 McKee began work on a second studio album which never came to existence.
 According to McKee, she "downward-spiraled" and began to abuse crystal meth, an addiction with which she struggled for several years.
 She was dropped from the label after defacing the CEO's car with lipstick during the middle of the night.